 1. Layer half of the corn chips on the bottom.

-2. Top with half of the beef and bean mixture.
+2. Top with half of the beef mixture.

 3. Sprinkle half of the shredded cheddar cheese over it.